Subversion, Nepotism, and Girl Boss Mentality – The Red Flags For The Lord of the Rings: The War of the Rohirrim

 Will this happen in the movie?
 It should be expected.
 But now that story is undermined by a character that is being self-inserted to have more of an impact than would be expected of her.
 Héra’s involvement in the story would have made more sense as someone holding the people together whenever her father would venture out into the cold to slay the enemy.
 Or arguing with her father about how to keep their people alive.
 Maybe staying in communication with Fréaláf and, upon sending news of Helm’s death, spurs him to attack.
 There are many ways to give Héra more agency without detracting from the main story and focus.

 However, what Boyens and company are doing with Héra is not surprising.
 One only has to look at The Lord of the Rings and The Hobbit movies to see that this is something that Boyens wanted to do though, to be fair, it can’t be solely attributed to her.
 After all, this was supposed to be how Arwen was going to be portrayed in the LOTR trilogy and was slightly portrayed as.
 From replacing Glorfindel so that Arwen could wield a sword and be responsible for summoning the waves to wash away the Ringwraiths to her deleted scenes of fighting at Helm’s Deep which, one could postulate, is why the Elves’ non-canonical presence at Helm’s Deep was included in order to make her more than what she was in the books.
-It is why the character of Tauriel was created for The Hobbit movies because Peter Jackson, Fran Walsh, and Philippa Boyens wanted a strong, female role which they ruined with a pathetic love-triangle story.
+It is why, one can assume, the character of Tauriel was created for The Hobbit movies, because Peter Jackson, Fran Walsh, and Philippa Boyens wanted a strong, female role which they ruined with a pathetic love-triangle story.
+In essence, Tauriel was Arwen 2.0.

 Arwen and Tauriel were early examples of the girl boss mentality making its way into Tolkien’s world.
 After all, Arwen’s portrayal in the movies is nothing like what Tolkien fans would have expected for the granddaughter of Galadriel: that she was more like Luthien and Melian rather than a warrior-type.
 At least Tauriel would have been a more accepted character if there had been no romance story for her.